 NIRISS WFSS Recommended Strategies

-The JWST NIRISS wide field slitless spectroscopy (WFSS) mode enables low resolution (R ≈ 150) spectroscopy between 0.8–2.2 μm, over the 2.2’ × 2.2’ FOV.
-Recommendations for crafting a NIRISS WFSS observing program are presented.
+Recommendations for crafting a NIRISS wide field slitless spectroscopy (WFSS) observing program are presented.
+This mode enables low resolution (R ≈ 150) spectroscopy between 0.8–2.2 μm, over the 2.2’ × 2.2’ FOV.

 The wide field slitless spectroscopy (WFSS) mode of NIRISS enables low resolution (R ≈ 150) spectroscopy over the wavelength range 0.8–2.2 μm for all objects within the 2.2’ × 2.2’ field of view (FOV) of the NIRISS detector.
 The WFSS mode uses a pair of identical grisms (GR150R and GR150C) that are mounted in the filter wheel so that their respective dispersion directions are perpendicular to each other on the detector.
 Data acquired with both dispersion directions helps to disentangle blended spectra in crowded fields.